rkoeninger/ShenScript/docs/interop.rst

    :param ast Body:      A block of statements that get run when the preceeding try has failed.
    :returns:             A :code:`CatchClause` AST Node.

-.. function:: js.ast.while
+.. function:: (js.ast.while Test Body)

    Constructs a while loop.

    Example: :js:`while (condition) { ... }`

-   :param ast Condition: Conditional expression that determines if the loop will run again or for the first time.
+   :param ast Test: Conditional expression that determines if the loop will run again or for the first time.
    :param ast Body: Block of statements to run each time the loop repeats.
    :returns:        A :code:`WhileStatement` AST Node.

-.. function:: js.ast.for
+.. function:: (js.ast.for Init Test Update Body)

    Constructs a for loop.